slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I dream my painting and I paint my dream."
 -- Vincent van Gogh*

+> *"Every saint has a past, and every sinner has a future." (...)
-> *"Anyone who lives within their means suffers from a lack of imagination."
+"Anyone who lives within their means suffers from a lack of imagination."
 -- Oscar Wilde*

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker*

-> *"Every saint has a past, and every sinner has a future."
--- Oscar Wilde*

 > *"Myth is the public dream, and dream is the private myth."
 -- Joseph Campbell*